khuantum/Astrojacks/README.md

 # Astrojacks
-A repo for UW's NASA JPL capstone team
+A repo for UW's NASA JPL capstone team.

+WELCOME